This is a spectacular walk with mountain views, grassy tracks, coniferous and deciduous woodlands, a lake and a pub.

-It is a circular walk and you will pass a ladder stile on your left which is the way by which you will return.
-Continue straight on though (following the sign which says “Loweswater via High Nook”).
+This is a circular walk and you will pass a ladder stile on your left which is the way by which you will return.
+Continue straight on through (following the sign which says “Loweswater via High Nook”).
 As you are following the track you can see the Isle of Man to your right, and behind you are the hills of Scotland in the far distance.

 Go through a gate and before you get to the second gate you will catch your first glimpse of Loweswater with Crummock Water behind.

 The path follows the wall as it snakes up the hill to the next ladder stile.
 Go over it but be careful here and follow the blue arrow which leads you left down towards the lake.
 Do not go straight on and up.

 You are now on a wonderful terrace walk with fantastic views and seats to reflect on the beauty of the scenery.
 As the track winds away from the lake, you will cross over a small stream towards the fir plantation.